 Another regulatory trend in the industry is the increasing focus on indoor air quality.
 Poor indoor air quality can have negative impacts on human health, and as such, there has been an increased demand for systems that are designed to improve quality.
 This includes the use of high-efficiency filters, ultraviolet (UV) lights, and other technologies that are designed to remove contaminants and improve the air quality in homes and buildings.

 The Industry Needs Professionals

-One final trend in the industry is the growing demand for HVAC professionals.
+One of the final items in HVAC industry trends is the growing demand for professionals.
 As more and more people are looking to upgrade their HVAC systems, there is a need for skilled technicians to install, maintain, and repair these systems.
 This industry trend is expected to continue as the demand for services increases, making it a good time to consider a career in this field, in addition to starting a HVAC business.

 Overall, the HVAC industry trends are constantly evolving, with new technologies and trends emerging all the time.
 HVAC tools such as online duct size calculator are easy to use and more options available.
 HVAC technician salaries are also evolving and increasing.
 From the adoption of smart thermostats and heat pumps to the increasing focus on energy efficiency and sustainability, there are many exciting developments taking place in this industry.
 As regulations continue to change and the demand for services grows, it is clear that the HVAC industry will continue to play a vital role in providing comfort and maintaining healthy indoor air quality for years to come.